genesys-neu/t-prime/README.md

 - MCFormer: adapted from [official code](https://github.com/InterDigitalInc/Fireball/blob/8c98a40e6baba489ac9c028aa4fe71b2ae782f79/Playgrounds/MCformer/MCformer.ipynb)

 #### Testing procedure
-The script `preprocessing/TPrime_testing_SoTA.py`serves for testing all the different (T-PRIME LG and SM, CNN1D, AMCNet, ResNet and MCFormer) models with simulated data generated through MATLAB.
+The script `preprocessing/TPrime_testing_SoTA.py` serves for testing all the different (T-PRIME LG and SM, CNN1D, ResNet, AMCNet, and MCFormer) models with simulated data generated through MATLAB.
 It is used as follows:
 ```
 TPrime_testing_SoTA.py [-h] [--experiment EXPERIMENT] [--normalize] [--use_gpu]
 ```
 The results will be saved in a file named test_results[experiment_extension].txt.
 The results for each architecture will be separated by the '%' character to facilitate later processing.
 For each architecture's results, you will find the testing accuracy for all four explored channel conditions (No channel, TGn, TGax, and Rayleigh) at different noise levels within the range of -30.0 to 30.0 dBs with 5.0 dBs increments.
 The order of the architectures in the results is the following: T-PRIME LG Trans., T-PRIME SM Trans., CNN1D, ResNet, AMCNet and MCFormer.

-An example of how to use this code is the following command:
+An example of how to use this script is the following command:
 ```
 TPrime_testing_SoTA.py --experiment 3 --normalize --use_gpu
 ```